aws/aws-cdk-rfcs/text/0317-third-party-dependency-management.md

 I suggest we take the following actions:

-### 1. Perform a full audit of all third-party dependencies CDK uses
+### 1. Perform a full investigation of all third-party dependencies CDK uses

 Our goal should be to minimize the number of third-party dependencies we use.
-I suggest we perform an audit of all CDK code, and when we determine that a given dependency is only used for a small part of the capabilities it offers, like a single function, consider vendoring in that functionality into our codebase (of course, with the proper license and attribution/copyright) in cases when we deem that appropriate.
+I suggest we perform an investigation of all CDK code, and when we determine that a given dependency is only used for a small part of the capabilities it offers, like a single function, consider vendoring in that functionality into our codebase (of course, with the proper license and attribution/copyright) in cases when we deem that appropriate.

+This will be most crucial, but most difficult, to perform in the CDK CLI code, and can require large changes that might affect the functionality of the CLI in the extreme case.

 ### 2. Freeze the list of allowed third-party dependencies